-There are many questions about what is holistic pet care?
+There are many questions about what is holistic pet care.
 Is it the same thing as what your regular vet offers?
 There are many names for offering traditional medicine for pets.
 Some call it alternative medicine or natural healing.
 But are there specific definitions, and is holistic pet care a good choice for your cats and dogs?
 August 30 is National Holistic Pet Day, so it’s a good time to revisit asking these questions.

 WHAT IS HOLISTIC PET CARE?